 Both companies are responsive to customer concerns and are committed to providing great customer service.
 You can find more information on the Diamond website, with details about each ingredient used and why it uses it.

 Recall History of Victor and Diamond Dog Food

 Victor has never had any recalls, and Diamond was recalled once in 2012 for concerns of salmonella contamination.

 Which Dog Food Should You Choose: Victor vs Diamond?

 It can be difficult to find a quality dog food that fits your expectations.
-For this review, we found Victor to be the best when compared to Diamond.
+For this review, when it comes to Victor vs Diamond Dog Food, we found Victor to be the best when compared to Diamond.
 However, if you want a more specialized food for your dog who suffers from allergies or renal disease, Diamond offers great choices.

 They are both premium dog foods but Victor is the more affordable option.
-It offers food that is full of the needed nutrients, a great deal of protein, and many varieties to choose from, so you and your dog have more options to find the perfect food.
+They offer food that is full of the needed nutrients, a great deal of protein, and many varieties to choose from, so you and your dog have more options to find the perfect food.

 - Frontline vs. Advantage II for Dogs: Which Is Better?

 Featured Image Credit: sabrinafindeisen, Pixabay